 Community Garden Sponsored by St. Peter Claver Parish

-The Community Garden was established by the parish social justice ministry in 2011 as an outreach to the surrounding Fairfield community.
-It is located directly across the street from the church on the corner of 9th Ave. and 15th St. Fresh fruits and vegetables are provided at no cost to the residents of what had been identified as a “food desert.”
+In 2011, the parish social justice ministry established the Community Garden as a vital outreach initiative for the Fairfield neighborhood.
+Situated conveniently across the street from the church on the corner of 9th Avenue and 15th Street, the garden directly addresses the issue of food access by offering fresh fruits and vegetables at no cost to residents of what had been identified as a “food desert.”

 Notes from the St. Peter Claver Community Garden Meeting